verrazzano/docs/content/en/docs/releasenotes/_index.md

 - WebLogic Monitoring Exporter v2.1.3

 Known Issues:
-- The fluentd plug-in used in verrazzano can not read the journal db logs in newer versions of systemd.
-This specifically impacts on community editions of kindset version 1.24.10 or more and Ubuntu 21.04, Oracle Linux 9 and any operating systems that has that has systemd version 246 or higher.
+- The Fluentd plug-in used in verrazzano cannot read the journal database logs in newer versions of systemd.
+This specifically impacts on community editions of kindset version 1.24.10 or later and Ubuntu 21.04, Oracle Linux 9 and any operating systems that have systemd version 246 or later.

 ### v1.5.3
 Features: